-In compliance with applicable guidance for accounting for uncertainty in income taxes, the Company had gross unrecognized tax benefits, which include interest and penalties, of approximately \$59.2 million as of December 31, 2012, and approximately \$60.6 million as of June 28, 2013.
-If all of these unrecognized tax benefits were recognized, the entire amount would impact the provision for income taxes.
-The unrecognized tax benefits may decrease significantly within the next 12 months if related statutes of limitation that are to expire during that period are not extended.
+In compliance with applicable guidance for accounting for uncertainty in income taxes, the Company had gross unrecognized tax benefits, which include interest and penalties, of approximately \$59.2 million as of December 31, 2012, and approximately \$22.3 million as of September 27, 2013.
+If all of the unrecognized tax benefits at September 27, 2013 were recognized, the entire amount would impact the provision for income taxes.
+The unrecognized tax benefits may decrease significantly within the next 12 months if a related statute of limitations that is currently set to expire during that period is not extended.